suoapvs/AD_Sensors/README.md

 For Arduino boards.

-The Library implements a set of methods for working with a digital and analog sensors.
+The Library implements a set of methods for working with digital and analog sensors.

 ## Installation